mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

 Tuples are useful for representing what other languages often call **records** --- some related data that belong together, like your student record.
-There is no description of what each of these **fields** means, but we can guess.
+There is no description of what each **field** means, but we can guess.
 A tuple lets us "chunk" together related data and use them as a single thing.

 Tuples support many of the same operations as strings and lists: